Package 'ggbeeswarm'

 corral

-string.
-Method used to adjust points that would be placed to wide horizontally, default is "none".
-See details below.
+Method used to adjust points that would be placed too wide horizontally.
+Options are "none" (default), "gutter", "wrap", "random", and "omit".
+See Details below.

 corral.width